bhardwajRahul/Invio/backend/README.md

   setting status to paid suppresses overdue.
 - Duplicate/clone: creates a new draft with a new ID and draft number; share token is not copied.

+  ### UBL / PEPPOL settings

+  The UBL generator uses business settings for seller data and invoice/customer data for buyer details.
+Optional PEPPOL endpoint IDs can be configured via settings:

+  - `peppolSellerEndpointId` (e.g., `0192:123456785`)
+  - `peppolSellerEndpointSchemeId` (e.g., `0192`)
+  - `peppolBuyerEndpointId`
+  - `peppolBuyerEndpointSchemeId`
+  - `companyCountryCode` (ISO alpha-2, default `US`)

+  If these are left empty, the XML remains valid but omits the corresponding EndpointID elements.

 ### Demo mode